OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ##  Anonymize Images

 Since OSG resources are not HIPPA compliant, the MRI images must be deidentified and defaced on your local machine before being used.
 You can use a local `FreeSurfer` installation to prepare your scans.
-First, import your image by running
+First, on your local machine import your image by running

       $ recon-all -subject SUBJECT -i PATH_TO_MGZ_INPUT_FILE

 Here, `recon-all` is the `FreeSurfer` command line tool, the argument `SUBJECT` is the name of the subject, and the argument `PATH_TO_MGZ_INPUT_FILE` is the  full path to the input file.
 The above command produces a single compressed image file `001.mgz` under the directory `subjects/SUBJECT/mri/orig`.
-Now deface the image `001.mgz` to to `SUBJECT_defaced.mgz` with the `mri_deface` command as follows,
+Now deface the image `001.mgz` to `SUBJECT_defaced.mgz` with the `mri_deface` command as follows,

       $ cd  ${FREESURFER_HOME}/average
       $ mri_deface ../subjects/SUBJECT/mri/orig/001.mgz  \